- Open enrollment for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 - Average pre-subsidy premiums are over $1,000/month in West Virginia in 2021, which is the highest in the nation.

-- West Virginia’s AG is among the plaintiffs seeking to overturn the ACA in Texas v.
+- West Virginia’s AG was among the plaintiffs seeking to overturn the ACA in Texas v.
 Azar.
 But he also backed (unsuccessful) legislation that would have codified various ACA consumer protections in West Virginia.

 - Short-term health plans can be sold in West Virginia with initial plan terms up to 364 days.